-- Average performance of the assessment for early program respondents: 46% with a standard deviation of 20% versus 47% with a standard deviation of 15% the year prior. - Average performance of the assessment for later program respondents: 48% with a standard deviation of 20% versus 52% with a standard deviation of 13% the year prior. - Percent increase between early and later is 3% with a p-value of 0.068.
-This is above significance at the 0.05 cutoff. - Average performance of the assessment for online: 48% with a standard deviation of 18%. - Average performance of the assessment for f2f career: 52% with a standard deviation of 19%. - · Chronbach Alpha Score: 0.79.
-This test measures the internal consistently of a tool. - A Pt.
+- Average performance of the assessment for early career: 46% with a standard deviation of 20% versus 47% with a standard deviation of 15% the year prior. - Average performance of the assessment for late career: 48% with a standard deviation of 20% versus 52% with a standard deviation of 13% the year prior. - Percent increase between early and later is 3% with a p-value of 0.068.
+This is above significance at the 0.05 cutoff. - Average performance of the assessment for online: 48% with a standard deviation of 18%. - Average performance of the assessment for f2f career: 52% with a standard deviation of 19%. - Chronbach Alpha Score: 0.79.
+This test measures the internal consistently of a tool.
+A value of 0.77 is typical deemed "acceptable".

+A Pt.
 Biserial was performed on all of the individual questions.
-Nothing flagged above 0.8 or below 0.2. - The repetition of results from the previous year lead us to be hopeful that we can get to significant results with a larger sample size.
-Part of our challenge that has already been noted in the 2018 results is the drop-off in responses.
-Our effort for the following semester will be to double down to see if we can get a large enough response to get to significance.
+Nothing flagged above 0.8 or below 0.2.

+Although the results were above significance the closeness to significance and the repetition of results from the previous year lead us to be hopeful that we can get to significant results with a larger sample size.
+Part of our challenge which we noted in the 2018 results is the drop-off in responses.
+Our effort for the following semesters will be to consider making the taking of the assessment surveys/exams a homework or extra-credit assignment to motivate greater participation to ensure a large enough response to get to achieve greater statistical significance.

-Attitudinal Assessment of Student Learning in Business Related Curricula Online Versus Face-To-Face
+Attitudinal Assessment of Student Performance in Business Related Curricula Online Versus Face-To-Face